aspect-build/rules_js/docs/migrate.md

 If needed, you might have both the pnpm lockfile and your legacy one checked into the repo during a migration window.
 You'll have to avoid version skew between the two files during that time.

+## Test whether pnpm is working

+A few packages have bugs which rely on "hoisting" behavior in yarn or npm, where undeclared dependencies can be loaded because they happen to be installed in an ancestor folder under `node_modules`.

+See <https://pnpm.io/faq#pnpm-does-not-work-with-your-project-here> for more info on the sort of bugs you might find.
+You can use Solution 2 in that guide to mitigate broken packages.
+Do not use Solution 3 "shamelessly-hoist" since rules_js doesn't have an emulation mode for this install strategy.

+As long as you're able to run your build and test under pnpm, we expect the behavior of `rules_js` should match.

 ## Link the node modules

 Typically you just add a `link_js_packages` call to the BUILD file next to each `package.json` file: